Introduction to Single Inheritance in Python

 How Single Inheritance Works in Python?

 Each of these classes has its own code block.
-So as per single inheritance, every element present in the code block of the parent class can be wisely used in the child class.
-To attain single inheritance syntax ally the name of the parent class is mentioned within the arguments of the child class.
+So as per single inheritance, every element present in the parent class’s code block can be wisely used in the child class.
+To attain a single inheritance syntax ally, the name of the parent class is mentioned within the child class’s arguments.

 # Single inheritance in python